saudrix/GenericAStar/README.md

 The **Dist** method is passed another node as parameter.
 It must return the distance between the two nodes considered.

 For example: In a grid like problem where you move one spot at a time the *Dist* method might always return one, but in a more complex problem let's say a road networks, the *Dist* method is expected to compute the time represented to travel this road.
-It can be the distance between the two points joined by the road but it might also consider the speed limit or the traffic on this segment .
+It can be the distance between the two points joined by the road but it might also consider the speed limit or even traffic on this segment .

 :warning: Remember, the algorithm might prefer the fastest way, the more accurate your distance between two nodes, the better the algorithm will be at giving you the real best solution in your graph.